LEARN KITSAP TRANSIT

 • Propane: The agency introduced propane-fueled vehicles to its fleet in 2015.
 As of April 2024, Kitsap Transit has 52 propane buses and 4 support vehicles.

-• Newer buses: in addition to electric coaches, Kitsap Transit is awaiting delivery of 32 low Nox propane coaches.
+• Newer Buses: In addition to electric coaches, Kitsap Transit has 32 low-Nox propane coaches.

 A state law effective in June 2018 requires public agencies’ fleets to run on electricity, biofuel or other alternative fuels.
 Kitsap Transit will be using biodiesel to fuel its diesel fleet.